Analyzing billion-objects catalog interactively: Apache Spark for physicists: A full interactive analysis

 \subsubsection{Reading the data}

-We begin by loading the (set of) FITS files using \SF. \colore FITS format stores separately the cosmological ("Z\_COSMO") and RSD ("DZ\_RSD") redshifts, but since we only want to work on their sum, we construct the \verb=z= column on the fly: \begin{python} sparkfits="com.astrolabsoftware.sparkfits"

-gal=spark.read.format(sparkfits)\ .option("hdu",1)\ .load("hdfs:path/to/fits/directory")\ .select("RA","Dec", \ (F.col("Z_COSMO")+F.col("DZ_RSD"))\ .alias("z")) \end{python} This represents a (\spark) dataframe object.
+We begin by loading the (set of) FITS files using \SF. \colore FITS format stores separately the cosmological ( \verb=Z_COSMO=) and RSD (\verb=DZ_RSD=) redshifts, but since we only want to work on their sum, we construct the \verb=z= column on the fly: \begin{python} gal=spark.read.format("fits")\ .option("hdu",1)\ .load("hdfs:path/to/fits/directory")\ .select("RA","Dec", \ (F.col("Z_COSMO")+F.col("DZ_RSD"))\ .alias("z")) \end{python} This represents a (\spark) dataframe object.
 We show two ways of accessing columns in the \texttt{select} function, either simply through their names (strings) or, when some operations are to be performed, through \verb=F.col(..)= that returns \texttt{Columns} objects.
 Other dataframe standard ways to access columns are through \verb=gal.RA= or \verb=gal['RA']=.
 Note the use of the \q{z} alias to rename the new column.

 You can now print the dataframe schema: \begin{python} gal.printSchema() \end{python}